 Carole Ann Penney, CPC, develops mission-driven leaders.
-She coaches professionals seeking more meaningful careers and new & emerging leaders who want to lead more authentically and effectively.
+She coaches professionals seeking more meaningful careers and new & mid-level leaders who want to lead more authentically and effectively.
 Carole Ann guides her clients to articulate their vision for who they are at their best and helps them design a strategic plan to bring that vision to life.
 As a result, clients step into new leadership roles with confidence, become more effective managers, and ultimately support more impactful organizations.

 Carole Ann has a B.A. in Education Studies from Brown University and holds certifications in nonprofit management & leadership (Tufts University) and professional coaching (Institute for Professional Excellence in Coaching).